 Group RM Company RM

-Loss net of tax 4,830,614 3,188,704
+Loss net of tax 733,633 1,804,821

-Attributable to: Equity holders of the Company 4,830,614 3,188,704
+Attributable to: Equity holders of the Company 733,633 1,804,821

-There were no material transfers to or from reserves or provisions during the financial year other than as disclosed in the financial statements.
+There were no material transfers to or from reserves or provisions during the financial year.

-In the opinion of the directors, the results of the operations of the Group and of the Company during the financial year were not substantially affected by any item, transaction or event of a material and unusual nature other than as disclosed in the financial statements.
+In the opinion of the directors, the results of the operations of the Group and of the Company during the financial year were not substantially affected by any item, transaction or event of a material and unusual nature.